Reparameterization Invariant Model of a Supersymmetric System: BRST and Supervariable Approaches: Off-Shell Nilpotent (Anti-)BRST Symmetries for Other Variables of Our Theory: ACSA

 \section{Off-Shell Nilpotent (Anti-)BRST Symmetries for Other Variables of Our Theory: ACSA}

 In this section, we exploit the basic principle behind ACSA to BRST formalism to obtain, first of all, the off-shell nilpotent BRST symmetry transformations (21) by generalizing the basic and auxiliary variables of the Lagrangian $L_B$ [cf. Eq.
-(24)] on the anti-chiral $(1, 1)$-dimensional super sub-manifold [of the most general (1, 2)-dimensional supermanifold] as
+(24)] on the {\it anti-chiral} $(1, 1)$-dimensional super sub-manifold [of the most {\it general} (1, 2)-dimensional supermanifold] as

-where $(f_1, f_2, f_3)$ are the fermionic and $(b_1, b_2, b_3)$ are bosonic secondary variables which are to be determined in terms of the basic and auxiliary variables of $L_B$ by exploiting the quantum gauge (i.e. BRST) invariant restrictions.
+where $(f_1, f_2, f_3)$ are the fermionic and $(b_1, b_2, b_3)$ are bosonic {\it secondary} variables.
+These {\it variables} have to be expressed in terms of the auxiliary and basic variables that are present in $L_B$.
+For this purpose, we exploit the BRST-invariant restrictions.
 It will be noted that the anti-chiral (1, 1)-dimensional super sub-manifold is parameterized by the superspace coordinates $Z^{M} = (\tau,\, \bar \theta)$ where $\tau$ is the {\it bosonic} evolution parameter and Grassmannian variable $\bar \theta$ is fermionic ($ {\bar \theta}^2 = 0$) in nature.
 In addition to (51), we have the {\it anti-chiral} limit (i.e. $ \theta = 0$) of the expansions (50) as follows

 where the superscript $(ha)$ denotes the anti-chiral limit of the super expansions (of the supervariables [cf. Eq.
 (50)]) that have been obtained after the application of HC.
 It is straightforward to note that the BRST invariance ($s_b\,B = 0$) of the variable $B$ implies that we have the following (with $f_1(\tau) = 0$), namely;